 The only reason I even considered the switch was a possible pineapple allergy in our family -- trips to the ER with an itchy, wheezy kid are generally not considered a good way to spend your birthday.
 So, I’ve been keeping my eyes open for a recipe option that skips the pineapple but keeps the rest of the "key ingredients," namely the coconut and carrots.
 I found many but decided on the one in Abigail Johnson Dodge’s "The Weekend Baker" for a couple reasons (other than the obvious no pineapple): 1.
 I wouldn’t have to cook the carrots first, 2.
 The baking time was only 10-15 minutes (!) and 3.
 Her recipes haven’t disappointed me yet.

 The cake was a snap to make -- I even managed to put it together in that crazy half-hour between bath and bedtime at our house.
 It was the silly things that made such a difference -- using grated raw carrots instead of cooked puree; only having to grease and parchment one sheet pan instead of two rounds; not having to drain that dreaded pineapple.
-I was a bit worried at how thin the layer of unbaked batter seemed compared to my traditional version, but I stuck to it, looking forward to the promise of having it baked in 15 minutes.

 As it turned out, I pulled it out of the oven after 11 minutes and probably could have taken it out a couple minutes earlier than that.
 My sheet pan was pretty big, which may have meant that the batter had to be spread thinner than her version, but I was happily surprised to see that it rose up nicely everywhere except around the edges where I hadn’t been careful enough about "spreading the batter evenly" and things had gotten pretty thin.
 It smelled scrumptious, though, and I decided not to enact Plan B without giving this cake its full due.
 I let it cool, wrapped it carefully in plastic wrap and placed it in the fridge until the next day when we would frost it.